zqqqqz2000/shadow-play.nvim/README.md

 # Shadow Play

+> ⚠️ **Project Status**: Work in Progress - This project is under active development and not yet ready for production use.
+Features and APIs may change without notice.

 [English](README.md) | [中文](README_zh.md)

 Shadow Play is a powerful editor synchronization plugin that enables real-time tab state synchronization between VSCode/Cursor and Neovim.